coilhq/mucoa/SOLUTION_DESIGN.md

 * Integration into CentralSettlement
 * Updated NodeJS that merges TigerBeetle `Transfer`/`Commit`

-## 7. Detailed Design - TigerBeetle in CentralLedger
+## 7. Detailed Design - TigerBeetle in Central-Ledger
 The detail design process primarily involves the conversion of the loft from the preliminary design into something that can be built and ultimately flown.

 ### 7.1.
 Participants
-Sequence related to participants with relation to CentralLedger and TigerBeetle.
+Sequence related to participants with relation to Central-Ledger and TigerBeetle.

 #### 7.1.1 Create Participant
 ![Participant Sequence](solution_design/sequence-participant-tb-enabled-create.svg)